mfakbar/meraki-car-plate-detection/README.md

          ngrok http 5000
    1. This is based on which port the Flask server is running in step 5.1.
 In this example it is port 5000.
    2. Once completed, we should be able to see publicly available link that translates the localhost address in step 5.1 to a publicly available https url (e.g., https://XXXXXXXXXXXX.ngrok.io).
+Update the `NGROK_URL` in `.env` file with the same one.
 7. Set up Meraki webhook to subscribe to motion alert event in Meraki MV by going to Meraki dashboard >> Alerts >> Webhook setting >> insert the ngrok url from step 6.2 as webhook endpoint, with `/webhook` appended to the url (e.g., https://XXXXXXXXXXXX.ngrok.io/webhook).
    1. In the webhook option, set up a shared secret key and update the `MV_SHARED_KEY` in `.env` file with the same one.
    2. Still in the same page, add this new webhook profile to the custom recipient list for motion alerts.